pianomanfrazier/techblog/content/post/microbit-asteroids.md

 Here is our plan of attack.

 - create controllable rocket
-- make astroid fall from the sky
+- make asteroid fall from the sky
-- check if game over (astroid collides with our rocket)
+- check if game over (asteroid collides with our rocket)

 ## TLDR;